-From a sociological perspective, whenever a critical mass of people forms, it always begins to split into smaller groups.
-From a historical perspective, whenever a religion has been so successful that it has collected a large mass of believers it has broken into sectarian groups that argue with one another, fight, and eventually form independent religions.
+History and sociology has proven that whenever a critical mass of people forms, it always splits into smaller groups.
+History has proven over and over again that whenever a religion becomes so successful that it gathers a large mass of believers, it breaks into sectarian groups that argue with one another, fight, and eventually form independent religions.
 From a theological perspective, if God had willed that all humanity be of one mind about religion, then we would not have such serious differences between religious communities.